Protest leaders now part of teen friends' shared experiences

 "Police officers are supposed to protect.
 Protect.
 Not kill.
 This violence and these deaths need to stop and that's why we're here, to make that change," Haggerty said.

-It's 1:50 p.m. and as the group turns the corner toward Allen Park, some residents stand on their front porches, raise their fists in the air and yell "Black Lives Matter."
+It's 1:50 p.m. and as the group turns the corner toward Ellsworth W. Allen Park, some residents stand on their front porches, raise their fists in the air and yell "Black Lives Matter."
 "Whooo!."

 "This whole experience has been surreal," Haggerty says.
 "Walking through these streets, feeling this energy from all these people supporting the cause and supporting us, hearing them chanting and seeing their signs … it's insane."